We may earn affiliate commissions for the recommended products. Learn more.

 6-month$6.99/month

-CyberGhost VPN accepts payments with credit cards, PayPal, Amazon Pay, and Bitcoin.
-The 1-month plan offers a 14-day money-back guarantee, while the 6-month and 28-month plans offer 45-day money-back guarantees, ensuring you can try the product risk-free.
+CyberGhost VPN accepts payments with credit cards, PayPal, Google Pay, and Bitcoin.
+The 1-month plan offers a 14-day money-back guarantee, while the subscriptions of 6 months or longer offer a 45-day money-back guarantees, ensuring you can try the product risk-free.

 Compared to our top providers, CyberGhost’s price is pretty attractive.
 It is cheaper than NordVPN and ExpressVPN, but slightly more expensive than Surfshark.
 The big downside for CyberGhost is that it doesn’t offer a 1-year plan, meaning you need to pay a lot initially to get an attractive monthly price.
 Its 6-month plan, on the other hand, is actually more expensive per month than NordVPN’s, ExpressVPN’s, and Surfshark’s 12-month plans.